tomwerner5/sparkify/README.md

 ## Installation <a name="installation"></a>

 A basic installation of Python >= 3.6 is required.
 Besides the standard conda distribution, PySpark (and Apache Spark) will need to be installed.
 For a walkthrough on installing PySpark, see [here](https://www.datacamp.com/community/tutorials/installation-of-pyspark).
+While not necessary for using with spark or the small dataset, to use run_sparkify_offline.py, you will also need to install the `tsdst` package.

 ## Project Motivation<a name="motivation"></a>